coating

 SYSTEM SHEET

-+ Versatile use in almost any kind of tool
++ Versatile use in almost all types of tools

-DIAFIN®dispersion coatings based on nickel and nickel-phosphorous stand out for combining several important characteristics, or for making it possible to adapt their characteristics depending on their composition and/or heat treatment to the requirements of specific applications.
-This can be illustrated by means of a network diagram for qualitative evaluation, on the basis of which the user can select the required properties.
+The DIAFIN®-Nickel and nickel-phosphorus-based dispersion layers are characterized by the fact that they have several important properties or that the properties can be adapted to the application requirements depending on the composition and/or heat treatment.
+This can be illustrated using a network diagram for qualitative evaluation, on the basis of which the user can select the required properties.

 PRODUCT